hongseok-yang/graduatePL18/README.md

 The prerequisite of the course is CS320, the undergraduate-level programming-language course offered at KAIST, or a similar course.
 The course will be heavy in math, and we expect students to be comfortable with doing and reading rigorous mathematical proofs.

 ## 1. Important Announcements

+#### [2 October] No lecture on 4 October.

+Hongseok will be away on 4 October.
+He will attend ProbProg18 held in Boston.

 #### [30 September] [Homework 1](https://github.com/hongseok-yang/graduatePL18/blob/master/Homework/Homework1/homework1-questions.pdf) is out.

 The due date is 2:00pm on 12 October 2018 (Friday).
 Submit your solutions in the CS520 homework submission box in the third floor of the E3-1 building.
 You can also email them to Mr Hyoungjin Lim (email: lmkmkr@kaist.ac.kr).

 #### [27 August] Planned cancelling and addition of lectures.

-Because of Hongseok's business, there will be no lectures on the following days.
+Because of Hongseok's business trips, there will be no lectures on the following days.

 1. 09/06 - NO LECTURE.
 SETTA'18.
 2. 10/04 - NO LECTURE.
 PROBPROG'18.